“Style-mag interiors and spoiling touches at this romantic guesthouse and apartment by Porthminster Beach”

 - Angela and Olivier are perfect hosts; you feel instantly welcome and thoroughly taken care of throughout your stay

-- The self-catering Sands Studio apartment is a style haven, perfect for added privacy and longer stays
+- The 2 self-catering studio apartments are style havens, perfect for added privacy and longer stays

 - An excellent location - a short walk to golden Porthminster beach in one direction, the centre of town with great restaurants in the other